Boris-de/mig/docs/mig_cf.md

 Sometimes you want a long comment on the image itself, but a shorter one used in the ALT and TITLE tags on the thumbnail page (for hovering over links).
-You can use the <Short> tag in `mig.cf` files for that.
+You can use the &lt;Short> tag in `mig.cf` files for that.
-This element works just like <Comment> except that it is used only in the hover-over tags on thumbnail pages.
+This element works just like &lt;Comment> except that it is used only in the hover-over tags on thumbnail pages.

-If there is a <Comment> block but no <Short> block for an image, the <Comment> block will be used for the hover-over.
+If there is a &lt;Comment> block but no &lt;Short> block for an image, the &lt;Comment> block will be used for the hover-over.

 ## Folder Icons